code-differently/code-differently-24-q4/lesson_00/jamescapparell/README.md

 I try my best to explain every idea presented in my code and will make an explaination to easily understand it.

 ## What makes me grumpy?
-I am the grumpiest when I amtrying to understand something that I am learning.
+I am the grumpiest when I am trying to understand something that I am learning.
 If I feel like I am just not getting it, I tend to get quiet and try to force my way into figuring it out.

 ## How do I like to give feedback?
 If I were to give you feedback, I think it is much easier in person.
 I like to first ask if you need any help with anything they are currently working on.
 After I am on the same page I will show what my works like and expalin how I got to where I am at and explain my thought process.